bodhiprice/svelte-quotes/README.md

 # Svelte Quotes
 This is a small app that demonstrates basic usage of the Svelte framework and is a companion to this blog post.
-It's built using Svelte (of course), Express, webpack and Babel.
+It's built using Svelte (of course), along with Express, webpack and Babel.

 To begin, clone or download the repository, then navigate to the root folder of the downloaded project.
 Next, install by running either `npm install` or `yarn` in your terminal.